cr0hn/enteletaor/doc/source/advanced.rst

 Tasks
 -----

-Currently you can do 4 sub-actions for tasks.
+Currently you can do 4 sub-actions for ``tasks`` command.

-All of these actions are available only if broker is open.
+All of these actions are available **only if broker is open**.
 An open broker means that not credential are needed for connect to.

 .. note::

-    But.. what's a task?
-Oks, no problem, let's see:
+    But.. **what's a task?** Oks, no problem, let's see:

     When we use a process manager to handle background tasks they use an external communication system.
 This communication system usually is a broker.

-    The processes managers need this communication systems to send the information to be executed to the runner.
-Each runner is waiting for new information to process. and the broker permit delegate the exchange problems.
+    The processes managers need this communication systems to send the information to the runner.
+Each runner is waiting for new information to process, and the broker permit delegate the exchange problems.

     So, we call this in information a ``pending task``.
 This ``task`` is really some information waiting in the broker to be send to the runner.